Alcohol

 It is forbidden to consume alcohol at some public places.
 Check what applies in your municipality.
 If you get caught drinking at a public place where it is forbidden, you could get fined by the police.

 The limit for drunk driving in Sweden is 0.2 per mille in the blood or 0.1 per mille in exhaled air.
-The penalty for drunk driving is a fine or prison for at least six months.
+The penalty for drunk driving is a fine or prison for up to six months.
 In addition, the driver’s license is normally revoked for twelve months.